Archerouyang/project_alpha/README.md

-# AI Technical Analysis Service
+# AI-Powered Technical Analysis Service

-This project is a sophisticated financial analysis service that automatically generates technical analysis reports for stock tickers.
-It fetches the latest market data, creates detailed candlestick charts with technical indicators, generates an in-depth analysis using a Large Language Model (LLM), and combines them into a single, clean image-based report.
+This project is a sophisticated financial analysis service that automatically generates technical analysis reports for stocks and cryptocurrencies.
+It fetches the latest market data, creates detailed candlestick charts with technical indicators, generates an in-depth analysis using a Large Language Model (LLM), and combines them into a single, clean image-based report, all accessible through a simple web interface.

 ## Features

-- **Automated Data Fetching**: Utilizes the OpenBB SDK to fetch historical OHLCV (Open, High, Low, Close, Volume) data for any given stock ticker.
-- **Advanced Chart Generation**: Renders high-quality financial charts using the TradingView Lightweight Charts library via Playwright for headless browser automation.
-- **Indicator Support**: Automatically calculates and overlays key technical indicators, including Bollinger Bands and Stochastic RSI.
+- **Web UI**: A clean, chat-like interface to request and display analysis reports.
+- **Equity and Crypto Support**: Intelligently fetches data for both stock tickers (e.g., `AAPL`) and cryptocurrency pairs (e.g., `BTC-USD`).
+- **Exchange-Specific Data**: Allows specifying a cryptocurrency exchange (e.g., `KRAKEN`, `BINANCE`) for precise data sourcing.
+- **Flexible Time Intervals**: Supports various timeframes like `1h`, `4h`, `1d` (default), `1w`.
+- **Candle-Count Based Charts**: Generates charts with a fixed number of candles (e.g., 150) for consistent analysis across different time intervals, rather than a fixed date range.
-- **AI-Powered Analysis**: Leverages the DeepSeek API to generate a four-paragraph narrative analysis based on a sophisticated prompt grounded in established financial theories (Al Brooks Price Action, etc.).
+- **AI-Powered Analysis**: Leverages the DeepSeek API to generate a narrative analysis based on the chart and key data points.
-- **Report Composition**: Combines the generated chart and the AI analysis into a single, shareable image report.
-- **Modular Architecture**: Built with a clean, modular structure separating concerns for data fetching, chart generation, AI analysis, and orchestration.
+- **Robust Architecture**: A decoupled architecture where resource-intensive Playwright operations (charting, report rendering) are executed in isolated CLI scripts, avoiding common `asyncio` event loop conflicts with web servers like Uvicorn.

 ## Technology Stack

-- **Backend**: Python 3.11
+- **Backend**: Python 3.11 with FastAPI
-- **API/Framework**: FastAPI (scaffolding, not fully implemented)
+- **Frontend**: HTML, CSS, Vanilla JavaScript
-- **Data Source**: OpenBB SDK
+- **Data Source**: OpenBB SDK with Financial Modeling Prep (FMP) as the provider.
 - **Chart Rendering**: Playwright & TradingView Lightweight Charts
-- **AI Analysis**: DeepSeek API (via the `openai` Python library)
+- **AI Analysis**: DeepSeek API (via the `openai` library)
-- **Image Manipulation**: Pillow (PIL) was used and later removed; final composition is handled via HTML/CSS rendering in Playwright.
 - **Dependency Management**: `uv`

 ---